 - Uses of Alkaline Earth Metals

 Elements whose atoms have their s-subshell filled with their two valence electrons are called alkaline earth metals.
 Their general electronic configuration is [Noble gas] ns2.
-They occupy the second column of the periodic table and so-called as group two metals also.
+They occupy the second column of the periodic table, so they are also called group two metals.

 Overview of Alkaline Earth Metals